ganyicz/bond/docs/index.md

 ## When should you use this?

 Bond is ideal anytime you need a frontend-heavy component that needs to be reusable or abstracted into its own file.

-You can use Bond on its own, but it works especially well in combination with Livewire, making it easy to build optimistic UIs that update instantly, without making a server round-trip.
+You can use it on its own, but it works especially well in combination with Livewire, making it easy to build optimistic UIs that update instantly, without making a server round-trip.

 ```html
 <x-number-input model={$wire.amount} step={$wire.precision} />